CoMPAS3D: A Dataset and Benchmark for Interactive Motion: The CoMPAS3D Dataset

 \textbf{Participants}.
 CoMPAS3D includes 18 participants, forming 9 dancing pairs.
 Participants were recruited from a university salsa club, community dance groups, and professional dance schools.
-To capture variation in fluency and style, dancers self-reported their experience level as beginner, intermediate, or professional, based on years of training and social dance experience.
+To capture variation in fluency and style, we recruited 3 pairs each for the following salsa experience levels: beginner (3–12 months), intermediate (1–3 years), and professional (>3 years).
 This diversity enables the study of movement improvisation and fluency across a wide proficiency spectrum.
-This study was approved by the Research Ethics Board of Simon Fraser University in Canada.
+This study was approved by the university ethics board.
 Each participant was compensated \$100 for 1 hour of study participation time and provided informed consent for their anonymized motion capture data release prior to data collection.

 \textbf{Collection Setup}.
 Recordings were conducted in a controlled studio environment using a Vicon motion capture system equipped with 20 cameras operating at 120 frames per second.
-Each dancer wore 53 markers following the Vicon "FrontWaist" marker set.
+Each dancer wore 53 markers following the Vicon ``FrontWaist'' marker set.
 Improvisation sessions used four salsa music tracks (90–105 beats per minute) chosen to vary in mood and tempo.
 Each pair performed two improvised takes per song, each lasting approximately 2.5 minutes, resulting in a total of 72 sequences.

 \textbf{Data Representation}.
 We release the dataset to facilitate a wide range of machine learning and animation applications.
 Each sequence includes 55-joint SMPL-X~\cite{SMPL-X:2019} human body joint trajectories and fitted parameters (.npz), as well as visualizations with synchronized music tracks (.mp4).
 We also provide ELAN annotation files (.txt) aligned frame-by-frame with the motion data.